copterlabs/internship-exercises/README.md

 ### Create a Feature Branch

-Pull a new branch in Git for your changes.
+Create a new branch in Git for your changes.

 ### Modify the WordPress Child Theme